jakedowns/reshade-shaders/Citra AddOn/README.md

 - certain window dimensions require a lot of manual offset adjustments, i'm working on automating these

 ### Credits
-- [crosire](https://github.com/crosire/reshade) - Big thanks for giving me the guidance to get this add-on working
+- [crosire](https://github.com/crosire/reshade) - Big thanks for giving us the guidance to get this add-on working
-- [Edgarska](https://www.reddit.com/r/Citra/comments/i4o5i1/reshade_depth_buffer_access_fix/) - their reddit post in /r/ReShade, [Reshade depth buffer access fix.](https://www.reddit.com/r/Citra/comments/i4o5i1/reshade_depth_buffer_access_fix/) gave me a lot of the basics I needed to get this working.
+- [Edgarska](https://www.reddit.com/r/Citra/comments/i4o5i1/reshade_depth_buffer_access_fix/) - their reddit post in /r/ReShade, [Reshade depth buffer access fix.](https://www.reddit.com/r/Citra/comments/i4o5i1/reshade_depth_buffer_access_fix/) gave us a lot of the basics we needed to get this working.
 I simply packaged them up.
-- [Holophone3D] - thanks for the motivation and inspiration to get this working. also thanks for getting the ball rolling with the basics for the shader / fx code.
+- Holophone3D - thanks for the motivation and inspiration to get this working. also thanks for getting the ball rolling with the basics for the shader / fx code.
 - [jbienz](https://github.com/jbienz) / [SolerSoft](https://github.com/SolerSoft) - thanks for your enthusiasm and encouragement, and for your great work on ReGlass & Refract
 - emufan4568 - thanks for your help on the Citra discord #development channel
 - jakedowns - follow me on twitter.com/jakedowns for future updates | support my dev work on patreon.com/jakedownsthings | follow my art work on instagram.com/jakedownsthings